cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 In this tutorial we will cover the process of creating a new Visual Studio project that references the DHARTAPI C# interface.
 We will also walk through the steps of adding non-C# dependencies such as `DHARTAPI.dll` to your project, as this is required for the produced program to run at all.
 After this tutorial is completed you should have a project that is able to reference DHARTAPI' C# interface and automatically copy it and its dependencies to the output folder when the project is built.

+Please note that you will need to download a `plane.obj` file from the repositories example models in order to run the project.

 ### Prerequisites

 Ensure that you have the following prerequisites before continuing.